Sasan-Faraj/DataSubsetting_GPOAnalysis/README.md

 <h2 align="center"> Basic Overview </h2>

 <p align ="left"> The goal of this README is to give direct examples of how to import an excel sheet, subset a dataframe, and prepare it for analysis in R. The examples will rely on the data produced for use by the the Government Publishing Orginazation of libraries who rely on the GPO.
-The code in this was produced using R Studio.</p>
+The code in this was produced using R Studio.
+At the end of the document, all the code snippits will be posted together for ease of use.</p>

 <h2 align = "center"> Importing Data from Excel </h2>